GuanQinG-GitHub/Rotating-Elves/docs/Automatic_Catapult.md

-# Omni-motion, Bluetooth-remoto-control and Self-reloading Automatic Catapult
+# Omni-motion, Bluetooth-remote-control and Self-reloading Automatic Catapult
 This web page is maintained for sharing the project materials in Design and Manufacturing I, 2022 spring.
 Welcome to email us at <202030101256@mail.scut.edu.cn>.

 # Project Materials